 The JBL E65BTNC are comfortable over-ears that feel like the similar E55BT.
 The cups are well-padded, but strangely, the ear space is a bit smaller than before, making it feel a bit more cramped for bigger ears.
 They are still comfortable to wear during long listening sessions but aren’t quite on par with some similar high-end headphones like the Sony WH-1000XM3 or Bose QuietComfort 35 II.

-The E65BTNC have a decent control scheme that gives you quick access to common functionalities such as call/music management, track skipping forward and backward and volume control.
+The JBL E65BTNC have a decent control scheme that gives you quick access to common functionalities such as call/music management, track skipping forward and backward and volume control.
 They also offer dedicated ANC and Bluetooth buttons.
 The physical buttons on the E65BTNC are better-made than the E55BT and also offer good feedback.
 Some may find the ANC button in a weird position, but it shouldn’t be much of a problem to use.
 You also get a small audio beeping feedback when you reach maximum volume or when you switch ANC on and off.

 Like most closed-back over-ear headphones, the JBL E65BTNC aren’t very breathable.
 They trap heat under the ear cups, and their closed design doesn’t help much with airflow.
 While they are fairly stable, the temperature difference is noticeable, and they won’t be ideal for sports as you can expect to sweat more while wearing them.

-By design, they aren’t very portable headphones, but they do fold into a smaller format, which makes it a bit easier to travel with.
+By design, they aren’t very portable headphones, but they do fold into a smaller format, which makes them a bit easier to travel with.
 They also come with a pouch which doesn’t add too much bulk.
 If you want to travel with them around your neck, the cups swivel to lay flat.
 This also makes it easier to slide the headphones inside a bag.

 The JBL E65BTNC are well-built headphones.
 The headband is reinforced with a thin metal sheet which makes it sturdier.
 While they are still very similar to the JBL E55BT, they do feel better-finished and better-built, but not by much.
 The biggest difference we’ve found is that the hinges are now made out of metal instead of plastic, which should last longer and suffer less damage over time.

-These headphones have a decent clamping force and are stable enough for light physical activity.
+The JBL E65BTNC headphones have a decent clamping force and are stable enough for light physical activity.
 Their bulky design won’t be the best for sports, but being wireless gets rid of a cable that could get hooked on something, which is convenient.
 However, the protruding ear cups sway a bit when running or doing strenuous exercises.

 The JBL E65BTNC are good sounding closed-back over-ear headphones.
 They have a deep and powerful bass, a very well-balanced mid-range, and a good treble.
 The bass is slightly hyped, which some may prefer.
 However, their treble could lack some detail on leads and cymbals.
 This makes them quite versatile and well-suited for a variety of genres from EDM and Hip-Hop, to rock and podcasts.
 For more neutral sounding JBL headphones, we suggest looking at the JBL Everest 710.

 The bass is quite good.
 LFE (low-frequency extension) is at 10Hz, which is excellent.
 Also, low-bass, which is responsible for the thump and rumble common to bass-heavy tracks, is overemphasized by about 5dB of our neutral target making the bass a bit thumpy.
 Mid-bass, responsible for the body of bass guitars and the punch of kick drums, and high-bass, responsible for warmth, are overemphasized by about 3dB and 2dB respectively.
 Overall, the bass of the E65BTNC is heavy, but without overdoing it, which fans of bass-heavy genres may like.